sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/02 - Some Sort of Isekai/04 The Lady from the Inn.md

 "I'm touched," you said to her with genuine appreciation, raising a hand to your chest.
 "I'll be sure to repay this kindness when I can."

 "I know you will, dear."
-Carrie smiled.
+Prima smiled.
 "All I ask is that you pay the bed fee when you return to our village."

 "Of course."